-To celebrate the 10th anniversary of the online genealogy database Íslendingabók (Book of Icelanders), we at deCODE genetics decided to hold a competition among university students to create an APP so that the database would be accessible on mobile devises.
+To celebrate the 10th anniversary of the online genealogy database Íslendingabók (Book of Icelanders), deCODE genetics decided to hold a competition among university students to create an APP so that the database would be accessible on mobile devises.
 The competition was held in cooperation with the University of Iceland and was open to all university students in Iceland as well as Icelandic university students abroad.
 Twelve teams entered the competition and six solutions were returned before deadline.
 The solutions were graded by four factors – The look and design, the novelty of the app, the quality of the code and the team’s ability to present and endorse their product.
 Results were decided by a panel of judges, including a computer science professor from University of Iceland and a professor in graphics design from Iceland Academy of the Arts.
 The public’s opinion was also taken into account via a poll on Facebook.

 The database Íslendingabók contains genealogical information about the inhabitants of Iceland, dating more than 1,200 years back. Íslendingabók is a collaboration project between deCODE genetics, a research company in the field of medical genetics, and Friðrik Skúlason, an anti-virus software entrepreneur.
 The project’s goal is to trace all known family connections between Icelanders from the time of the settlement of Iceland to present times and register the genealogical information in a database.

-In the creation of the Íslendingabók database we have used various sources and both unpublished and published documents.
+In the creation of the Íslendingabók database they have used various sources and both unpublished and published documents.
 Most of the genealogical information comes from sources such as church records, national censuses, inhabitants registers and other public documents, but in addition to these sources there are chronicles, books of convictions, various publications on genealogy, books about individuals within specific occupations, lists of descendants and ancestral records as well as memorial articles to name but a few.

 Íslendingabók is available, free of charge, to all Icelanders and since the launch of the website 10 years ago, two thirds of the population have applied for access to the database.
-Regarding to this we want to thank our friends at CBH Bookkeeping for their accounting services.

 The main reason for deCODE genetics to invest in the creation of Íslendingabók was to use it to aid its research in the field of medical genetics.
 The company is a leading institution in this field and one of the factors to its success is the ability to trace the ancestry and relation of all participants in the company‘s studies.